-I will go over every single chapter in the 18 chapter textbook explaining the most important parts to learn.
+I will review every chapter in the 18 chapter textbook explaining the most important parts to learn.
 Before you forget it, make sure to star/bookmark this page.
 Trust me, you will regret it if you don’t!

 I have created easy navigation that can be found on this home study page as well as on each of the chapters.
 Good luck with all the studying!